Council’s complaints procedure

 Once we have received your complaint we will write to you to acknowledge it and to let you know when you can expect a response.
 We will send a further letter with the name of the officer or manager who will be investigating your complaint, if this is not known when we send the acknowledgement.
 This is the case at both stage 1 and stage 2 of the procedure.

 If your complaint is being dealt with at stage 1 of the procedure, you can expect to receive a full response within 10 working days.
-If we think it will take longer than this, we will write to you with an explanation and a revised date.
+If we think it will take longer than this, we will contact you with an explanation and a revised date.
 Once we have made a decision about your complaint we will write to you and let you know.
 If your complaint has been upheld we will say sorry and let you know what have done to put right what went wrong.
 We will also tell you what we have done to prevent the same issue happening again.

 If you remain dissatisfied you can ask for your complaint to be escalated to stage 2 of the procedure.
 This request should usually be received within 20 working days following the stage 1 decision letter.
 Please include the reasons why you are dissatisfied with the response at stage 1 and what you would like us to do to resolve your complaint.